deeperdolphin/papers/EGR.md

 ## **9 Numerical Programme: Results**

-To test the internal consistency of Entanglement–Gauge Reality (EGR), we implemented the microscopic growth law of Secs.
+To test the internal consistency of Entanglement–Gauge Gravity (EGG), we implemented the microscopic growth law of Secs.
 2–3 and subjected the resulting causal graphs to three adversarial numerical diagnostics: (i) large-scale generation of the stochastic causal network, (ii) measurement of the spectral dimension from the heat kernel of the normalized Laplacian, and (iii) a geometric proxy for logical-code distance inside causal balls.
 Our objective was not to fit parameters to desired outputs but to **attempt to falsify the model** by identifying any structural or geometric signature incompatible with the claims of Secs.
 4–6.

 All computations were performed with independent Hutchinson probes and Lanczos quadrature on graphs with up to (3\times 10^{5}) vertices.
 Growth parameters were fixed at (\gamma=0.9), (\alpha=1.6), (k_{\max}=12), a candidate pool of 25 near-lightcone vertices, and density scaling (n(t)=\beta t^4) tuned so that the final layer reaches the target vertex count.
 For each (N\in{2\times 10^4,,10^5,,3\times 10^5}), the full growth process, adjacency construction, and spectral dimension computation were repeated from scratch.